exactly/about/jobs/smart_contract_engineer.md

 ## Exactly

-We are building a decentralized credit protocol with stablecoins, fixed interest rates and longer terms for Alice and Bob.
+We are building a decentralized, non-custodial and open source protocol to exchange the time value of crypto assets at a fixed interest rate.

 We are not your typical startup, we are fully remote and working to scale Exactly as the biggest decentralized credit platform on earth.